williamtenhunen/diabetes-progression-knn-regression/README.md

 ## Project Overview

 This repository hosts the code and resources for a machine learning project focused on predicting diabetes disease progression.
 Leveraging the well-established load_diabetes dataset from scikit-learn, this study explores the application of the K-Nearest Neighbors (KNN) regression algorithm.
-The project emphasizes a comprehensive data analysis pipeline, from in-depth Exploratory Data Analysis (EDA) and meticulous data preprocessing to hyperparameter tuning and robust model evaluation.
+The project emphasizes a comprehensive data analysis pipeline, from in-depth Exploratory Data Analysis (EDA) and data preprocessing to hyperparameter tuning and model evaluation.

 Key Highlights:
 * Exploratory Data Analysis (EDA): Deep dive into dataset characteristics, feature distributions, pairwise relationships, and dimensionality reduction using PCA.